 In order to prevail on the issue of claim preclusion, Warner Bros. must show:

-(1) identity of the parties or those in privity with the parties
+(1) identity of the parties or those in

 (2) a final judgment on the merits of the prior claim; and